aws-neuron/aws-neuron-sdk/libraries/nxd-training/overview.rst

    multiple options
    for optimally loading/saving checkpoints such as sharded checkpoints, last-K checkpoints, asynchronous checkpoints, auto-resume from checkpoints and storage in S3 buckets.

-*  **PyTorch Lightning**: The library has support for training frameworks like PyTorch Lightning that help with organizing training code.
+*  **PyTorch Lightning**: NxD Training is integrated with training frameworks like like PyTorch Lightning that help with organizing training code.

 *  **Models**: Users can start on NxD Training with ready-to-use samples based on HuggingFace and Megatron-LM model formats.
 It has support for advanced LLM architecture blocks such as
    `Grouped Query Attention layer <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/neuronx-distributed/api_guide.html#gqa-qkv-linear-module>`_.

-*  **SW Releases**: Availability on GitHub, both as pip wheel and source code, serves the developer needs for usage of and modifications to the library.
+*  **SW Releases**: NxD code is available on `GitHub <https://github.com/aws-neuron/neuronx-distributed-training/tree/main>`_, both as pip wheel and source code.

 .. _nxdt_figure: